wavemaker/docs/learn/app-development/ui-design/designing-app.md

 # UI Design Module
 ---

-In the Design module, you will learn how to create pages, use widgets and apply styles to meet your branding needs.
+In the Design module, you will learn how to create pages, use widgets, and apply styles for developing an app.

 ### How it works
 WaveMaker app is a collection of pages.
 Pages load asynchronously on demand.
 Each page is composed of different UI elements and [widgets](/learn/app-development/widgets/widgets-library).
 These UI elements enable user interaction and get data from the backend services.
 You can set navigation and interaction rules across pages.